corda/corda-docs-portal/content/en/tools/ledgergraph/ledgergraph-release-notes.md

 In this release:

 * It is now possible to enable `inboundReferencesOnly` when checking if a DAG object is related to any other DAG that is unconsumed using the `isRelatedToUnconsumedDAG` method.
-This ignores DAGs that have an outbound reference state to an unconsumed DAG.
+This ignores DAGs that have an outbound reference to an unconsumed DAG.

 ## LedgerGraph 1.2.4 release notes